nbaldy/DecisionTreeWrapper/README.md

   * Uses getMetrics to obtain accuracy score
   * Returns the encoded data, target column, and encoder or -1

-*	getMetrics:
+*	GetMetrics:
     * Takes the tree, test set, and targetCol, returns the accuracy score of the tree
     * Returns the value of sklearn's built-in accuracy_score function with the test set

 * LearnNewTree:
   * Prompts for user input, returns tree information
   * Interactively guides user to enter all required files
   * Uses loadData to obtain attribute list, formatted Dataframe, and target